theffapanda/MCC-Troubleshooting/README.md

 Run a command prompt as Admin.
 Put in the command "taskkill /F /IM steam.exe /T" without the quotes.
 Test.
 Note: I've seen some success with ending the Epic Games Launcher / Epic Online Services as well.
 Some weird dependency here, idk yet.
 Will write an updated script to nuke everything MCC / EOS and post it after testing.

+Final Edit: After deleting the GFSDK_Aftermath_Lib.x64.dll from C:\Program Files (x86)\Steam\steamapps\common\Halo The Master Chief Collection\Engine\Binaries\ThirdParty\NVIDIA\NVaftermath\Win64 and having Steam Redownload this file by Verifying File Integrity, the issue has never returned.

+Its possible there was some other root cause but if you're still experiencing this it may be worth trying.

 <h1>Added November 3rd 2025 - Login Issues</h1>

 If you are getting the gray box popup when trying to login to MCC right now follow these steps.